Finn Balor Scheduled To Return To ‘Raw’ After ‘WWE Fastlane’

 Former WWE Universal Champion Finn Balor has been out of action since August due to a serious shoulder injury.
 But, it finally looks like the Demon King is ready to return to action.

-At Wednesday’s NXT taping, Balor returned and assisted Shinsuke Nakamura, which had some people worried that when he returns, he’ll return to NXT, and not the main roster.
-But, fear not, because he will return to Monday Night Raw.
+At Wednesday’s NXT taping, Balor returned and assisted Shinsuke Nakamura, which had some people worried that when he returns, he’ll return to NXT and not the main roster.
+But, fear not, because he returns to Monday Night Raw.
 The question now is, when?
 And Dave Meltzer of the Wrestling Observer Newsletter has the answer.

 While speaking on Thursday’s Wrestling Observer Radio, Meltzer said that Balor is scheduled to return to Raw in two weeks, so it looks like we’ll see him back after the Fastlane show on March 5.
 He also said that Balor is booked for WrestleMania 33, although he’s not sure who the ex-Universal Champ’s opponent will be.